benjamin-chan/SecMalAfterBreastCaACT/README.md

 	* Crude statistics
 		* Total person-years of follow-up: 261,433
 		* Total number of persons (ITT): 44,628
-		* Total number of AML or MDS: 171
+		* Total number of outcomes: 171
+		* Number of treatment arms: 56
+		* Number of studies: 26
 		* Crude incidence rate: 6.54 per 10,000 person-years
 	* AML or MDS rate had a dose response relationship with cumulative cyclophosphamide dose (M1)
 		* AML or MDS rate increased 1.16 times (95% CI: 1.04, 1.29; p = 0.0057) for each 1000 $\text{mg} / \text{m}^2$